vishnushiri02/SARS-Cov2/notes/Work_documented.Mapping_lineages.md

         combined (union) and stored in the place of mutations of the parental lineage in temp_df.
 Neighbours are mapped to their found parent and are stored in alias_df_temp, since there is potential for surther mapping.
-This parertal lineage also becomes the parental lineage for the sublineages that had these neighbours as parental lineage in alias_df_temp.These neighbors are removed from
+This parental lineage also becomes the parental lineage for the sublineages that had these neighbours as parental lineage in alias_df_temp.These neighbors are removed from